nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/collections.md

     value: "@{Event.context.getProperty(\"collectionRef\").reference()}"
 ```

-### Synchronizing a Collection with Nuxeo Drive in the JSF UI
+### Synchronizing a Collection with Nuxeo Drive in JSF UI

 To do so you need to add the following XML contribution with [either Nuxeo Studio or a custom bundle]({{page page='how-to-contribute-to-an-extension'}}):